Welcome to DCA! Let’s eat some vegan food!

 Flo’s V8 Cafe

-Brand new as of April 2021 is the burger below, which is labeled “Plant-Based,” i.e. needs no modifications:
+As of April 2021 they now have the burger below, which is labeled “Plant-Based,” i.e. needs no modifications:

 Impossible Burger: Impossible Patty, Dairy-free American Cheese, Caramelized Onions, Lettuce and Tomato on Sesame Seed Bun with Cuties Mandarin Oranges or Steak Fries